-- 1. For an order certifying that the action be maintained as a class action under Rule 23(b)(2), 23(b)(3), and/or Rule 23(c)(4) of the Federal Rules of Civil Procedure, that Plaintiffs be designated the class representatives on behalf of the Nationwide Class, on in the alternative, that Plaintiffs Habberfield, Kalu, and Runnells be designated the class representatives on behalf of the New York Subclass, that Plaintiffs Cachadina, Huebner, and Valiente be designated the class representatives on behalf of the Florida Subclass, that Plaintiff Walton be designated the class representative on behalf of the Maryland Subclass, that Plaintiff Murphy be designated the class representative on behalf of the Massachusetts Subclass, that Plaintiff Hill be designated the class representative on behalf of the Michigan Subclass, that Plaintiff Stewart be designated the class representative on behalf of the Ohio Subclass, and that undersigned counsel be designated as class counsel. - 2.
-For compensatory damages in an amount to be proven at trial, which exceed \$250 Million. - 3.
-For punitive damages in an amount sufficient to punish Defendants and to deter them from engaging in wrongful conduct in the future. - 4.
-For pre and post judgment interest and costs of suit incurred herein. - 5.
-For attorneys' fees incurred herein pursuant to California Code of Civil Procedure section 1021.5, or to the extent otherwise permitted by law. - 6.
-For such other and further relief as the Court may deem just and proper.
+1. For an order certifying that the action be maintained as a class action under Rule 23(b)(2), 23(b)(3), and/or Rule 23(c)(4) of the Federal Rules of Civil Procedure, that Plaintiffs be designated the class representatives on behalf of the Nationwide Class, on in the alternative, that Plaintiffs Habberfield, Kalu, Runnells, and Marika Walton be designated the class representatives on behalf of the New York Subclass, that Plaintiffs Cachadina, Huebner, and Valiente be designated the class representatives on behalf of the Florida Subclass, that Plaintiff Veronica Walton be designated the class representative on behalf of the Maryland Subclass, that Plaintiff Murphy be designated the class representative on behalf of the Massachusetts Subclass, that Plaintiff Hill be designated the class representative on behalf of the Michigan Subclass, that Plaintiff Stewart be designated the class representative on behalf of the Ohio Subclass, that Plaintiff Thimot be designated the class representative on behalf of the Illinois Subclass, and that undersigned counsel be designated as class counsel.

+2. For compensatory damages in an amount to be proven at trial, which exceed \$250 Million.

+20 3.
+For punitive damages in an amount sufficient to punish Defendants and to deter them from engaging in wrongful conduct in the future.

+4. For pre and post judgment interest and costs of suit incurred herein.

+For attorneys' fees incurred herein pursuant to California Code of Civil 23 5.
+Procedure section 1021.5, or to the extent otherwise permitted by law.
+24